Prathik95/Prathik95.github.io/index.md

 ## D. Adversarial Experiments

-In following experiments, We have only two agents in environment.
+In following experiments, we have only two balls in environment.
+Both the balls are controlled by different algorithms trained on different tasks.
 We report the average reward from 100 episodes for each of the experiment in the table below.

 Rewards are displayed in Agent 1 reward / Agent 2 reward format.

 ### 1. Adversarial Experiment 1: Task 1 vs Task 1

-Agent 1: trained for Task 1
+**Agent 1: trained for Task 1**

-Agent 2: trained for Task 1
+**Agent 2: trained for Task 1**

 #### i.
 Average Rewards